HarvardMapCollection/tutorials/census/obtaining-census-data/index.md

 Either choice yields similar results for census data that are better-suited for GIS methods than data that comes from the official census download website.

-You will learn how to use both in this tutorial.

 ## Example data
 For this tutorial series, we will be working with `tenure` data, which tells us for each census geography the percent renter vs. owner occupied.